devOpifex/erratum/README.md

 # err

+Software should fail loudly and early.

-Error handling for R, inspired by Go’s standard library; it makes it easier to standardise and handle error messages, doing so also forces the developer to think about errors rather than let them happen.
+Error handling for R, inspired by Go’s standard library; it makes it easier to standardise and handle error messages as well as warnings.
+Doing so forces the developer to deal with potential errors.

 ## Installation